vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487B/20487B_MOD02_DEMO.md

 10. Press Ctrl+S to save the changes.
 11. In the **Main** method, right-click the **Console.ReadLine()** method call, point to **Breakpoint** , and then click **Insert Breakpoint**.
 12. To run the application, press F5.
 After a few seconds, the code execution will break, and the breakpoint will be highlighted in yellow.
-13. Show the students the console window and review the course and student lists printed to the console window.
+13. In console window, review the course and student lists printed to the console window.
 14. In Visual Studio 2012, on the **Debug** menu, point to **IntelliTrace** , and then click **IntelliTrace Events**.
-15. Show the students the SQL statements executed by Entity Framework.
-Explain that the first set of queries is part of the database initializer code.
-Show that the next set of queries is a single query to get the list of courses, and another set of queries to get the list of students, one query for each course.
+15. Review the SQL statements executed by Entity Framework.
+The first set of queries is part of the database initializer code.
+The next set of queries is a single query to get the list of courses, and another set of queries to get the list of students, one query for each course.

      >**Note** : IntelliTrace will be covered in Module 10, &quot;Monitoring and Diagnostics&quot; in Course 20487.